 - Episodes: 10

-KonoSuba must have been an inspiration for this anime since they literally start with the same scene—the protagonist is greeted with a mean goddess who mocks him before he is dropped into a fantasy world.
+KonoSuba must have been an inspiration for this anime since they literally start with the same scene—the protagonist is greeted by a mean goddess who mocks him before he is dropped into a fantasy world.
 Although KonoSuba handles this way better than Tsukimichi: Moonlit Fantasy, they both rely on a parodic approach to the isekai genre and fanservice-filled scenes.

 A teen boy dies a shameful death and is brought before the goddess Aqua who offers him a new life with his memory intact.
 However, there is one catch—he will be reincarnated in a magical world with the task of defeating the demon lord!